getodk/docs/odk1-src/central-command-line.rst

 Getting to the tools
 --------------------

 First, you'll need to get to the tools.
 You'll need to log into your server's command line prompt again, like you did when you first set up the server.
-If you used our `DigitalOcean installation steps <https://github.com/opendatakit/central#running-on-digitalocean>`_ but can't quite remember how to do this, we suggest reviewing steps 7 and 8 as a reminder, or if you can't remember your password to revisit steps 6, 7, and 8.
+If you used our :doc:`DigitalOcean installation steps <central-install-digital-ocean>` but can't quite remember how to do this, we suggest reviewing the section :ref:`central-install-digital-ocean-build` as a reminder, or if you can't remember your password to start at the top of that section to reset your password.

 Once you have a command line in front of you (it should say something like ``root@server-name:~#``), you'll want to enter the following commands: